-Best known, of course, for her multi-volume Diary of Anaïs Nin, which became touchstones of feminist thought, she also broke ground as a writer of female erotica, and was a splendid essayist as well.
-In her diaries it is evident that writing was what she believed shaped her life and gave it meaning.
-It was as though it was her personal quest for identity and meaning, which ended up becoming a series that delved into universal issues affecting women in all walks of life.
+Nin also broke ground as a writer of female erotica —The Delta of Venus and Little Birds most notably, which were published posthumously.
+She was a splendid and prolific essayist as well.
+Her diaries make evident that for her, writing was what shaped her life and gave it meaning.
+Her own personal quest for self-knowledge ended up becoming an in-depth, honest look at the universal issues affecting women in all walks of life.

 - The Early Diary of Anaïs Nin (four volumes)